Dr. Silke Riegger

 Senior Scientist

-Silke studied Applied Chemistry at the University of Reutlingen as well as at Kettering University in Flint, MI, USA, with a focus on Bioanalytics and Imaging.
-In 2017, she was awarded a PhD scholarship from the Peter and Traudl Engelhorn Foundation and started working as a PhD student at the University of Stuttgart and the Fraunhofer Institute for Interfacial Engineering and Biotechnology (IGB).
-Her PhD thesis focused on the extensive (bio-)chemical characterization and optimization of cell-derived azide-modified extracellular matrix for use as a biomaterial, and she defended in March 2021 summa cum laude.
+Silke studied Applied Chemistry at the University of Reutlingen and Kettering University in Flint, MI, USA, with a specialization in Bioanalytics and Imaging.
+In 2017, she was awarded a PhD Scholarship by the Peter and Traudl Engelhorn Foundation and began her doctoral research at the University of Stuttgart and the Fraunhofer Institute for Interfacial Engineering and Biotechnology (IGB).
+Her PhD thesis centered on the generation and characterization of biogenic azide-modified extracellular matrix as click-chemically crosslinkable biomaterial.
+She successfully defended her dissertation in March 2021, earning the distinction summa cum laude.

-In January 2020, Silke joined the Loskill-Lab as a postdoctoral fellow and project leader before transferring to the Faculty of Medicine of the Eberhard Karls University Tübingen in September 2020 as the head of the 3R-Center Business Unit for In Vitro Models and Alternatives to Animal Testing.
-In December 2023, she completed the certificate program "Science Communication and Media Competence" at the University of Tübingen.
+In January 2020, Silke joined the µOrganoLab as a postdoctoral fellow and project leader.
+Later that year, in September 2020, she transitioned to the Faculty of Medicine at the Eberhard Karls University of Tübingen, taking on the role of head of the 3R-Center for In Vitro Models and Alternatives to Animal Testing Business Unit.
+In December 2023, she completed the "Science Communication and Media Competence" certificate program at the University of Tübingen.
+Since August 2024, Silke has been coordinating the 3R-Network Baden-Württemberg as the head of its Business Unit.

-In her free time, Silke enjoys skiing, equestrian sports, hiking, or spending time with her friends, her family, and of course her dog and life companion Milka.
+Outside of her professional pursuits, Silke enjoys skiing, equestrian sports, hiking, and spending quality time with her friends, family, and her dog and life companion, Milka.

 Publications